'Literally Raining Crap:' Long Grove Family Sues Insurance Company, Claiming They Got Runaround About Repair Coverage After Sewage Rained Down In Their Home

 “It was everywhere,” Clay said.

-In their answer to the lawsuit, State Auto pushes back against many of the Clay’s claims, but they say the family didn’t provide enough documentation for the personal property claim.MORE NEWS: Serial Stowaway Marilyn Hartman Explains How She Repeatedly Got Past Airport Security; 'The Story Is Crazy'
+In their answer to the lawsuit, State Auto pushes back against many of the Clay’s claims, but they say the family didn’t provide enough documentation for the personal property claim.MORE NEWS: 'Relieved': More COVID Vaccine Supply Means More People Setting Up Appointments

 The company said they have no comment on this story.